PredictiveEcology/postHocBinning/README.md

-rasterToMatch - a raster file of Canada to set the crs studyArea - a shapefile of the desired area of Canada to be examined forClassRaster - a raster map giving the desired land cover classes for forested areas found in the study area nonForRaster - a raster map giving the desired land cover classes for non-forested areas found in the study area forAgeRaster - a raster map giving the ages of forested areas found in the study area kNNAgeRaster - a raster map giving the ages of non-forested areas found in the study area
+rasterToMatch - a raster file of Canada to set the crs studyArea - a shapefile of the desired area of Canada to be examined

 ## Output data